Superformula/cloud-backend-test/README.md

 - [**DynamoDB**](https://aws.amazon.com/dynamodb/) as database;
 - [**Terraform**](https://www.terraform.io/) as IaC tool;

-## Architecture of the solution
+## The architecture of the solution

-As it is possible to see in the image below, the overall architecture is composed by an API Gateway, an AWS Lambda for our backend, DynamoDB, CloudWatch and another AWS Lambda to fetch locations from Mapbox API.
+As it is possible to see in the image below, the overall architecture is composed of an API Gateway, an AWS Lambda for our backend, DynamoDB, CloudWatch, and another AWS Lambda to fetch locations from Mapbox API.
 Their roles are as follows:

 - The **API Gateway** takes care of exposing our APIs to the world, and, when it receives requests, it takes care of properly directing them to our Backend Lambda.
-It is worth mentioning that this combination (API Gateway + AWS Lambda) is really powerful when it comes to building APIs, since it is scalable **by design**: if one or one million users reach the API Gateway, it can instantiate as many AWS Lambdas as needed to handle all the requests;
+It is worth mentioning that this combination (API Gateway + AWS Lambda) is really powerful when it comes to building APIs since it is scalable **by design**: if one or one million users reach the API Gateway, it can instantiate as many AWS Lambdas as needed to handle all the requests;
 - The **Backend Lambda** is the core component of this solution.
 Its job is to process the requests, fetch data from services, such as DynamoDB, manipulate the received data and return it the way it was requested (that's when GraphQL comes into action).
-To make it work, **Backend Lambda** uses, at top level, [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda), which is the one who deals with GraphQL, either when receiving a request and directing it to a resolver, or when selecting what will be returned as response;
+To make it work, **Backend Lambda** uses, at the top level, [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda), which is the one who deals with GraphQL, either when receiving a request and directing it to a resolver, or when selecting what will be returned as a response;
-- **DynamoDB** is the one in charge for persisting and storing data, and it manages to do it with focus on performance and scalability.
+- **DynamoDB** is the one in charge of persisting and storing data, and it manages to do it with a focus on performance and scalability.
 In this solution, all information about users is at DynamoDB's hands; therefore, every time someone reaches the backend with the intention of fetching or manipulating user info, Backend Lambda then goes to DynamoDB to do so;
 - **Fetch Location Lambda**, is responsible for getting the coordinates of an address from Mapbox API.
 When Backend Lambda receives a query for location, it then contacts **Fetch Location Lambda**, which in turn sends the address input to Mapbox, and then returns the 5 locations that best fit the given input;
-- **CloudWatch**'s purpose in this solution is very simple: manage the logs created by our AWS Lambdas.
+- **CloudWatch**'s purpose in this solution is very simple: to manage the logs created by our AWS Lambdas.

 ![solution-overall-architecture](./assets/overall_arch.png)

-### Internal architecture of **Backend Lambda**
+### The internal architecture of **Backend Lambda**

 As it is possible to notice below, the architecture of the Backend Lambda is fairly simple.

 ![solution-backend-architecture](./assets/backend_arch.png)

 After receiving from Apollo Server a request to be processed, the resolvers need to pass the input to the data sources, but before that, they call a model converter (e.g. UserModelConverter) to transform the input into a format that the data sources can understand.
-Even though most of the times the outputs of model converters are almost identical to the inputs, this step is important because it decouples the API models from data source models, avoiding cases such as the API breaking because a database model changed, or vice versa.
+Even though most of the time the outputs of model converters are almost identical to the inputs, this step is important because it decouples the API models from data source models, avoiding cases such as the API breaking because a database model changed, or vice versa.

 When a data source gets the transformed input, it can fetch or manipulate data from DynamoDB, for example, or it can also call Fetch Location Lambda to get location information from Mapbox.
-After obtaining the response from any of these services, data source validates and processes it, and then gives it back to the resolver.
+After obtaining the response from any of these services, the data source validates and processes it, and then gives it back to the resolver.

 Finally, the resolver passes the data to a model converter once again, so that it transforms it to an API model, which is, a format that complies with the signatures established in our GraphQL definitions of queries and mutations.

-## Top level repository structure
+## Top-level repository structure

 This repository is structured as follows:

 ### `/`

-This folder is composed of basically a bunch of configuration files, be it for _npm_, _typescript_, _prettier_, _eslint_, _jest_, _graphql-codegen_ or _trace_pkg_, besides the rest of the folders of the project.
+This folder is composed of basically a bunch of configuration files, be it for _npm_, _typescript_, _prettier_, _eslint_, _jest_, _graphql-codegen_, or _trace_pkg_, besides the rest of the folders of the project.

 ### `/src`